microsoft/psi/README.md

 __04/29/2021__: Thanks to all who joined us for the [Platform for Situated Intelligence Workshop](https://aka.ms/psi-w1)!
 In this workshop, we discussed the basics on how to use the framework to accelerate your own work in the space of multimodal, integrative AI; presented some in-depth tutorials, demos, and previews of new features; and had a fun panel on how to build and nurture the open source community.
 All sessions were recorded, and you can find the videos on the [event website](https://aka.ms/psi-w1) now.

-__04/14/2021__: We uploaded a [brief overview](https://innovation.microsoft.com/en-us/tech-minutes-platform-for-situated-intelligence) on Platform for Situated Intelligence as part of the Microsoft Innovation Tech Minutes series.

 __03/31/2021__: We published a [technical report](https://arxiv.org/abs/2103.15975) containing a more in-depth description of the various aspects of the framework.

 # Getting Started